 The second episode is set in Italy and stars George C. Scott as Italian-American mobster Paolo Maltese who brings his girlfriend (Shirley MacLaine) to Italy to introduce her to his family.
 She falls for Italian street photographer Stefano (Alain Delon) while Paolo is away “taking care” of a competitor in America.

 She and Stefano also make love in the yellow Rolls-Royce.

-The final tale mixes Yugoslavian partisans and a haughty millionairess – she becomes a guerilla and the car a vehicle of combat as Gerda smuggles rebel Davich (Omar Sharif) across the border in the boot (trunk).
+The final tale mixes Yugoslavian partisans and haughty millionairess Gerda Millett (Ingrid Bergman) – she becomes a guerilla and the car (now looking rather worn), a vehicle of combat as Gerda smuggles rebel Davich (Omar Sharif) across the border in the boot (trunk).

 The production is sumptuous, with glorious European scenery, and the film stars many world-famous names.
 This was Joyce Grenfell’s final movie before her death in November 1979, aged 69.
 It was also Anthony Asquith’s final movie as a director before his death in February 1968, aged 65.

 Marquess of Frinton